siduck76/fluxbox-dotfiles/README.md

 1. git clone https://github.com/siduck76/fluxbox-dotfiles.git

-2. go to the cloned repo folder and you'll see a .fluxbox folder which contains all the fluxbox config. put this folder in your home folder .
+2. go to the cloned repo folder and you'll see a fluxbox folder which contains all the fluxbox config. put this folder in your home folder  and rename fluxbox to .fluxbox .

 <img src = "https://raw.githubusercontent.com/siduck76/fluxbox-dotfiles/main/fluxbox-config.png">